 What is “accreditation as an arboretum?”

 - Mt.
-Lebanon is seeking accreditation as a Level 1 arboretum through ArbNet, an online, interactive community of arboreta coordinated through the Morton Arboretum in Lisle, IL.
+Lebanon achieved accreditation as a Level 1 arboretum through ArbNet, an online, interactive community of arboreta coordinated through the Morton Arboretum in Lisle, IL.

 - The Mt.
 Lebanon Commission passed a resolution supporting this effort.